htc-class/lesson-plans/year-3/week-5.md

 # Week 5

-Maybe solve `credit` in front of them... review your own diffs on GitLab for slacking.
+pp projects (some of them have been a bit lean...) review your own diffs on GitLab for slacking.
+Talk through monkey, work then read review pointers, then... solve `credit` in front of them... while teaching about debugging

 C debugging...

+conceptualizing arrays in C

 ## CS50